Tuition and Aid

 PsyD Teaching and Research Assistantships

-Funds are allocated to provide four Teaching-Research Assistantships (TRAs) each academic year per cohort for a total of 16 positions throughout the program.
-TRAs receive 25 percent tuition remission plus an annual stipend of $3,125.
+Funds are allocated to provide two Teaching-Research Assistantships (TRAs) each academic year per cohort throughout the program.
+TRAs receive a $9,000 scholarship per year, available up to four years for a total of $36,000.
 TRAs must provide 8 hours of service per week in the Department of Clinical Psychology from September through June of each academic year.

 Preference is given to applicants who evidence strong academic credentials (high GPA and GRE scores, in particular), financial need, and cultural knowledge and language skills that facilitate the provision of psychological services in an underserved community and commitment to provide psychological services in an underserved community following graduation.
 Applications for the assistantships and criteria for evaluation of applications are available in the Department of Clinical Psychology.